micktwomey/elm-functionalkats-tutorial/elm-functionalkats-tutorial.md

 ---

-# Exercise 1: Hello World Yourself!
+## Exercise 1: Hello World Yourself!

-1. Fire up elm's reactor ```elm reactor```
+1. Fire up elm's reactor ```elm reactor``` in elm-functionalkats-tutorial/

 1. Go to http://localhost:8000/

-1. Open exercises/HelloWorldYourself.elm
+1. Open exercises/HelloWorldYourself.elm in your editor (easiest is usually to open the elm-functionalkats-tutorial in your editor and select the file).

 1. Try running in the reactor (http://localhost:8000/exercises/HelloWorldYourself.elm) or compile with ```elm make exercises/HelloWorldYourself.elm```

 1. Let it explode and see what fun errors you get :)

+---

+# Errors You Might See

+- Editor complains about missing `elm-make`.
+Check plugin settings and point to full path if needed.

+- `... elm-make: thread blocked indefinitely in an MVar operation` -> https://github.com/elm-lang/elm-make/issues/33

+- ```elm make``` complains about missing Html package.
+Check that you are running from elm-functionalkats-tutorial and ```elm package install``` works.

 ---